 Strategic Focus Goal Investments Outcome Our Mission: Fostering exploration, discovery, and growth.
 Vision: The cornerstone of lifelong learning in Westfield and Washington Township.
 Library Usability An improved and continually maintained easy to use and up-to-date library.
-Create a more warm and inviting atmosphere updated and more comfortable furnishings Improve the entry experience, signage, and wayfinding Continue to evaluate the library's open hours Assess and continually update technology Increase the commitment to professional development Implement cross training of departments Make it easier to obtain a library card and improve new card holder onboarding process Design and Build a new library in the emerging Downtown Westfield the will become a Community Gathering Place for the residents of Westfield and Washington Township A high quality user experience where library users can enjoy and easily access everything the library has to offer Community Awareness Increased usage and knowledge of library services by the community as a whole Develop a marketing and branding strategy & plan that is research-based Continue to improve physical and digital marketing materials Improve awareness of all library services Continue to Expand library card registration efforts, especially with the schools An appreciated library that is a true source of community pride among a larger registered Library Funding Expanded and diversified funding for the library Increase overall library funding Lobby for allocation of local impact fees Researchoptionsforincreasing taxbased funding Continue to follow the library's fiscal plan and update as necessary Support the Westfield Library Foundation Research grant opportunities to supplement library funding Evaluate and explore sponsorship opportunities for programs.
-A more diversely and better funded library commensurate with other nearby Indiana libraries Services & Content Focus on quality over quantity and continuous evaluation of all library services and content Improve outreach to schools and daycare centers Work with local volunteers and experts to deliver programs, particularly general programs for adults and technology programs for all ages Partner with local arts groups to provide displays and programming Reevaluate program times to best accommodate the community's needs Use data-based analysis (e.g. circulation, demographics, etc.) to better develop collections and services Keep up with current trends of programming for all ages Relevant and highly used services and resources for all ages and interests
+Create a more warm and inviting atmosphere updated and more comfortable furnishings Improve the entry experience, signage, and wayfinding Continue to evaluate the library's open hours Assess and continually update technology Increase the commitment to professional development Implement cross training of departments Make it easier to obtain a library card and improve new card holder onboarding process Design and Build a new library in the emerging Downtown Westfield the will become a Community Gathering Place for the residents of Westfield and Washington Township A high quality user experience where library users can enjoy and easily access everything the library has to offer Our Mission: ation, discovery, and Vision: ; learning in Westfiel Township.
+Community Awareness Increased usage and knowledge of library services by the community as a whole Develop a marketing and branding strategy &amp; plan that is research-based Continue to improve physical and digital marketing materials Improve awareness of all library services Continue to Expand library card registration efforts, especially with the schools An appreciated library that is a true source of community pride among a larger registered Our Mission: Fostering exploration, discovery, and growth.
+Vision: Stone of lifelong learning in Westfield and V Township.
+Library Funding Expanded and diversified funding for the library Increase overall library funding Lobby for allocation of local impact fees Research options for increasing taxbased funding Continue to follow the library's fiscal plan and update as necessary Support the Westfield Library Foundation Research grant opportunities to supplement library funding Evaluate and explore sponsorship opportunities for programs.
+A more diversely and better funded library commensurate with other nearby Indiana libraries Fosi The cornerstor Services & Content Focus on quality over quantity and continuous evaluation of all library services and content Improve outreach to schools and daycare centers Work with local volunteers and experts to deliver programs, particularly general programs for adults and technology programs for all ages Partner with local arts groups to provide displays and programming Reevaluate program times to best accommodate the community's needs Use data-based analysis (e.g. circulation, demographics, etc.) to better develop collections and services Keep up with current trends of programming for all ages Relevant and highly used services and resources for all ages and interests